awslabs/kinesis-aggregation/java/KinesisTestConsumers/README.md

-# Kinesis Producer Library Compatible Java Lambda Processor
+# Kinesis Java Record Deaggregator Test Consumers

-This Lambda function will read events from Kinesis and perform the necessary deaggregation of KPL encoded data.
-It provides a few examples of how to process Kinesis data in Java from AWS Lambda which you can use to build new applications, depending on the style of code you prefer.
+This project contains a sample AWS Lambda function that will read events from Kinesis and perform the necessary deaggregation of any aggregated records.
+It provides a few different examples of how to process Kinesis data in a Java-based AWS Lambda function which you can use as a template to build new applications on AWS Lambda that are capable of handling Kinesis aggregated records.

 ## Lambda Function

-The code that provides our Lambda function is `KinesisLambdaReceiver.java`, which implements the `handleRequest` interface twice, once for each style of code.
-This code works in the same way, but you may find you prefer the Java 8 style using Streams, or alternatively the pre-Java 8 method of using Lists.
-If you want to use the List style method, then you'll need to change the method `handleRequestWithLists` to `handleRequest`.
+The code that provides our Lambda function is `KinesisLambdaReceiver.java`, which implements examples for the various deaggregation methods available in the associated `KinesisDeaggregator` project.
+There are sample methods for processing aggregated records using stream-based, list-based and batch-based methods.

-## KPL Deaggregator
+## Record Deaggregator

-For details on how to use the `KplDeaggregator`, see the `KinesisDeaggregator` module in this repository.
+For more details on how to use the `RecordDeaggregator` object in these examples, see the `KinesisDeaggregator` module in this repository.

 ## Instructions for Use